protobuf-net/protobuf-net.Grpc/docs/gettingstarted.md

 Also: make sure that you are *actually using* the correct .NET Core SDK (usually via "global.json").

+Note: to avoid common usage errors with protobuf-net and gRPC, consider using [`protobuf-net.BuildTools`](https://protobuf-net.github.io/protobuf-net/build_tools), which reports problems at build-time.

 ### 1: define your data contracts and service contracts

 Your service and data contracts can be placed directly in the client/server (see later), or can be in a separate class library.
-If you use a separate library, make sure you target `netcoreapp3.0`.
+If you use a separate library, make sure you target `netcoreapp3.0` or above.

 As for what they look like: think "WCF".
 Data contracts are classes marked with either `[ProtoContract]` or `[DataContract]`, with individual members annotated with either `[ProtoMember]` or `[DataMember]`.
 The `[Proto*]` options are protobuf-net specific and offer fine-grained